ruralant/portfolio/src/posts/development/functional-programming-javascript.md

 Functional programming is a paradigm of writing code using functions and expressions without mutating data and state.

 The aim of this particular paradigm is to keep the code as clear as possible and to minimase the introduction of bugs and side effects.
-This is achieved using pure functions and avoiding the use of flo-control statements such as `for` , `forEach`, `while`, etc.
+This is achieved using pure functions and avoiding the use of flow-control statements such as `for`, `forEach`, `while`, etc.

 ### Javascript Methods

-JavaScript provides multiple methods that allows functional programming.
+JavaScript provides multiple methods that allow functional programming.
 Some examples are:

 - `Array.prototype.map()` <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map" target="_blank">MDN</a>
 - `Array.prototype.filter()` <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter" target="_blank">MDN</a>